Imagine customers walk into your store and you had to convince them to buy your products without speaking or using words.

 3. Short description

-The short description includes quick, easy-to-read primary information that people search for.
-Which are the color, style, light source type, power source, shade material, etc.
+The short description includes quick, easy-to-read primary information that people search for color, style, light source type, power source, shade material, etc.

-This is the basic or essential product content that is mandatory.
-This gives them an idea about the product and also lets them decide whether to read further or not and you mustn’t miss this part while uploading your product details.
+This basic or essential product content is mandatory to rank on the digital shelf.
+This gives them an idea about the product and lets them decide whether to read further, and you mustn’t miss this part while uploading your product details.

 4. Product video & pictures

 This is where the rich product content jumps in.
-It is interesting to discover that marketers who used videos on their sites witnessed nearly half their usual gain according to Aberdeen.
-Also, with videos and pictures, your customers will be able to imagine how well the product fulfills their requirements.
+According to Aberdeen, it is interesting to discover that businesses who used videos on their sites witnessed nearly half their usual gain.
+Also, with videos and pictures, your customers can imagine how well the product fulfills their requirements.

-Remember that the requirements for images and videos could be different for different ecommerce marketplaces.
-You should add as many images as you are allowed in the best quality available.
+Remember that the requirements for images and videos could differ for different ecommerce marketplaces.
+You should add as many pictures as possible in the best quality available.

 Creating content that converts